 Once you have a name, here are a few other ways to market your salon when you are first opening up:

 Create a website for your salon with appointment scheduling software that gives clients 24/7 access.
-The accessibility of your salon’s calendar allows clients to seamlessly request appointments without having to call during working hours.
+With salon software, the accessibility of your salon’s calendar allows clients to seamlessly request appointments without having to call during working hours.

 Set up social media accounts for the salon so prospects can learn about your story, the staff, and services offered.
 You can use social media as a key communication tool to relay information about your salon and spread brand awareness.